-The Certified Pre-Owned Used Car Scam can be an honest mistake made by dealership staff, or it can be intentional.
 Whatever it is, you should know how it works and how to protect yourself.
-A car dealer doesn’t want to get stuck with a substandard vehicle on their lot anymore than you want to own one.
+A dealer doesn’t want to get stuck with a substandard vehicle any more than you want to own one.

 What is a Certified Used Car Program?

-Certified Pre-Owned Programs (CPO Programs) were created to get more consumers interested in buying used cars.
-Most manufacturers and several dealerships offer some kind of certified used car program.
+Certified Pre-Owned Programs (CPO Programs) were developed to encourage more people to purchase used cars.
+Numerous dealerships and the majority of manufacturers provide certified used car programs.

-For most vehicles to qualify as a "certified used" vehicle, the warranty provided must be backed by the original vehicle manufacturer.
-The manufacturer of the car is using its dealer's to inspect the vehicle, determine if it is worth certifying, and then offer coverage on the vehicle for a period of time beyond the original manufacturer’s warranty.
+For most vehicles to qualify as “certified used” vehicles, the warranty must be backed by the original vehicle manufacturer.
+The car manufacturer is using its dealers to inspect the vehicle, determine if it is worth certifying, and then offer coverage on the car for some time beyond the original manufacturer’s warranty.

-Not all used cars will qualify for CPO programs, and manufacturer terms vary from one brand to the next, but any true certified pre-owned program will include at least a 100-point visual and mechanical inspection of the vehicle.
+Not all used cars will qualify for CPO programs, and manufacturer terms vary from one brand to the next.
+Still, any actual certified pre-owned program will include at least a 100-point visual and mechanical inspection of the vehicle.

-Normally a used car has to pass a certain inspection process to become a certified vehicle.
-This is to help make the buyer of the car feel at ease knowing the used vehicle is in good working order, and should be free from any previous major frame, flood, or fire damage (including accidents).
-Some manufacturers will even add additional protection and benefits if you buy a certified used car.
+Usually, a used car has to pass a specific inspection process to become a certified vehicle.
+This is to help the car buyer feel at ease knowing the used vehicle is in good working order and should be free from any previous primary frame, flood, or fire damage (including accidents).
+Some manufacturers will add additional protection and benefits if you buy a certified used car.

 - 100-point or more quality assurance inspection